The Complete Sonos Beam (Gen 2) Buyers Guide

 The original Beam lasted a good four years before getting a refresh, and with so little coming close to the Beam (Gen 2) performance-wise at this pricepoint, its hard to imagine them rushing to make that change.

-The jury’s still out at the minute, but the only thing we can say for certain is that at the moment, all three Sonos soundbars are more than capable of offering top-tier performance for their respective use cases, so right now seems like as good a time as any to get your hands on one of them.
+The jury’s still out at the minute, and the only thing we can say for certain is that at the moment, all of Sonos' soundbars are more than capable of offering top-tier performance for their respective use cases, so right now seems like as good a time as any to get your hands on any one of them.

 Our Verdict: Is The Sonos Beam (Gen 2) Worth It?